wandb/weave/docs/docs/tutorial-tracing_2.md

 # Track data flows and app metadata

-In the [Track LLM inputs & outputs](/tutorial-tracing_1) tutorial, the basics of tracking inputs and outputs of LLMs was explained.
+In the [Track LLM inputs & outputs](/tutorial-tracing_1) tutorial, the basics of tracking the inputs and outputs of your LLMs was covered.

 In this tutorial you will learn how to:
 - **Track data** as it flows though your application